Installing NGINX Ingress Controller#

 This tutorial covers the installation of Ingress NGINX Controller, which is an open source project made by the Kubernetes community. k0s doesn't come with a built-in ingress controller, but it's easy to deploy Ingress NGINX Controller as shown in this document.
 Other ingress solutions can be used as well (see the links at the end of the page).

 Kubernetes offers multiple options for exposing services to external networks.
-The main options are NodePort
+The main options are NodePort, LoadBalancer and Ingress.

 LoadBalancer is a service, which is typically implemented by the cloud provider as an external service (with additional cost).
 Load balancers can also be installed internally in the Kubernetes cluster with MetalLB, which is typically used for bare-metal deployments.
 Load balancer provides a single IP address to access your services, which can run on multiple nodes.